 Imogen has taught geography for over 20 years.
-She came to Downe House after working for 8 years as Head of Geography at Queen Annes in Caversham.
+She came to Downe House after working for eight years as Head of Geography at Queen Anne’s School in Caversham.
 Her first job was in London working at an inner city state school.
 From here she moved to the Willink School in Oxfordshire, where she taught for 11 years.

-Imogen’s interests outside school include riding, dancing, skiing and watersports (in hot climates).
-Imogen loves to travel and have adventures, these include living on a Kibbutz in Israel and has crossed the Sahara Desert in a truck!
-Imogen loves to pass on her passion for travel to the students she teaches and has organised many fabulous geography field trips to places like Iceland and Sicily.
+Imogen’s interests outside School include riding, dancing, skiing and watersports (in hot climates).
+Imogen loves to travel and have adventures, these include living on a kibbutz in Israel and has crossed the Sahara Desert in a truck!
+Imogen loves to pass on her passion for travel to the pupils she teaches and has organised many fabulous geography field trips to places like Iceland and Sicily.

 MSc Geography Education – Institute of Education – UCI

 Nicola arrived at Downe House School after being Assistant Director of Studies and geography teacher at Cunnor House, East Sussex.
 Prior to this Nicola was a geography teacher and Assistant House Mistress at Boxham School in Oxfordshire for seven years.

 Nicola loves the outdoors and likes to use the holidays to ‘broaden her geographical knowledge’.
 Her favourite destination so far is the West Coast of the USA, where she camped in Yosemite National Park and completed a 16 mile hike to the top of the Half Dome.
 Nicola loves walking, particularly along rivers or the coast.